Herkimer County Community College: History

+Herkimer College began a new A.A.S degree in Esports Management in 2023.

+The college had previously partnered with Cazenovia College to offer a bachelor's degrees in "Criminal Justice and Homeland Security" and Inclusive Early Childhood on the Herkimer campus.
+Cazenovia, however, closed in 2023.

 Athletics

 Herkimer's athletic program began with five sports in 1970, under the direction of Tom LaPuma, and has grown to include 19 varsity offerings.
 With its growth has come great success with 60 NJCAA National Championships, 128 Region III Championships, 169 Mountain Valley Collegiate Conference championships, and 31 NJCAA Academic Team of the Year awards as of Spring 2020.

+Herkimer's men's lacrosse team had a lengthy streak of success from the late '80s through the 2000s, winning the national championship in 1988, 1989, 1992, 1993, 1994, 1995, 1996, 2003 and 2005.
+At times, several players were Iroquois, believed to be the largest Native American contingent in a collegiate lacrosse team.

 The Herkimer Generals athletics program has won the National Alliance of Two-Year College Athletic Administrators (NATYCAA) Cup four times, in 2014, 2015, 2017, and 2020.
 The award recognizes Herkimer as first in the nation among two-year non-scholarship athletic programs.

-Herkimer College announces a new A.A.S degree program, Esports Management, to begin in the fall 2023 semester.

-The program seems to be well-rounded, not only teaching students about esports management but also providing them with a critical business foundation.
-This should give graduates an edge in the job market and open up a variety of career paths, such as events management, broadcasting, public relations, marketing, and sales.

-Herkimer College already has a successful esports team competing nationally.
-And with the establishment of an esports arena on campus, the college is committed to supporting both the esports team and the Esports Management degree program.
+Herkimer College has an esports team competing nationally and the college has an esports arena on campus.